 Robert Paige (Assistant Director and Resident Playwright) is a 25-year-old Oakland native.
 He first performed with GCR in the original version of Caught Up in 2014.
 Paige also performed in GCRep shows Macbeth, New World Disorder, A Midsummer Night's Dream, Caught Up, and The Taming of the Shrew.
 He co-wrote the 2018 version of Caught Up, as well as the upcoming Black Salt.
 He is excited to shift from performer into an assistant directorial role.

 Casey Fern (Technical Director) is a builder, teacher, designer, stage manager, and performer.
 He has stage managed with New Conservatory Theatre Center and Wily West Productions.
 He regularly designs the sets and lighting for all drama productions at Oakland Technical High School where he leads the technical theatre arts program.
 Casey has been the Technical Director for Gritty City Repertory Youth Theatre since it's beginnings in 2012.
-Originally from Hawaii, Casey now lives in Alameda with his lovely wife Colleen Egan and their dog Jack.
+Originally from Hawaii, Casey now lives in Alameda with his lovely wife Colleen Egan and their son Owen.
 He holds a B.A. in Theatre from Seattle University.